platosinski/raspotify-docker/README.md

 * SPOTIFY_NAME: Specifies the name of this speaker (shown in Spotify client)

 * DEVICE_NAME: PCM output io device to which the sound will be output using ALSA.
-Defaults to 'equal' so that you can configure alsa equalization.
-In this case, configure the target hw using "ALSA_SLAVE_PCM".
-If empty, will try to get the first available device.
-If defined to a hardware (eg. "hw:0,0"), equalization won't take place.
+Defaults to 'plughw:0,0' so that you can run this image with minimum configuration.
+Use 'equal' for equalization and configure the target hw using "ALSA_SLAVE_PCM" (defaults to 'plughw:0,0').
 Use 'pulse' for pulseaudio and specify the server in PULSE_SERVER.

 * ALSA_SLAVE_PCM: slave device as configured in alsa to which the sound will be sent to. eg. use 'plughw:0,0' for device at card 0, sub 0"